-Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses 1 All End of Course (EOC) Exam courses (currently English 2, Algebra 2, Biology, and U.S. History) All courses described in the "Graduation Requirements" section of this document Test Requirements Must take and meet KDE-established benchmarks in all EOC courses and CPE Benchmarks on the ACT 2 Must take all EOC courses, the ACT, and any subsequent required college-/career- readiness assessments Steps to Declaration Student, family, counselor/principal conferent Review of course/assessment performa Review student education goals (short- Review impact of extra-/co-curricular performance Review early graduation options nce to date and long-term) Declaring Intention Must declare intention using the letter of intent form Recommend a graduation plan or contract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school enrollment Deadline to Declare Intent October 1 of the projected year of graduation Within the first 30 school days of the academic year of projected graduation Kentucky Educational Excellence Scholarship (KEES) Money Eligible students enrolled in high school for three years will earn a prorated fourth year of KEES scholarship money.
+Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses 1 All EOC Exam courses (currently English 2, Algebra 2, Biology, and U.S. History) All courses described in the "Graduation Requirements" section of this document Test Requirements Must take and meet KDE-established benchmarks in all EOC courses and Coun- cil on Postsecondary Education (CPE) Benchmarks on the ACT 2 Must take all EOC courses, the ACT, and any subsequent required college-/career-readiness assessments Steps to Declaration Student, family, counselor/principal confere • Review course/assessment performanc • Review student education goals (short- • Review impact of extra-/cocurricular p • Review early graduation options e to date and long-term) Declaring Intention Must declare intention using the letter of intent form Recommend a graduation plan or contract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school enrollment Deadline to Declare Intent October 1 of the projected year of graduation Within the first 30 school days of the academic year of projected graduation Kentucky Educational Excellence Scholarship (KEES) Money Eligible students enrolled in high school for three years will earn a prorated fourth year of KEES scholarship money.
 Eligible students enrolled in high school for two years or less will earn KEES money only for the years enrolled in high school.
-Eligible students will earn KEES money only for the years enrolled in high school (if meeting the annual 2.5 grade point average [GPA] and credit- hour requirements).
-Early Graduation Certificate (EGC) Eligible for the EGC, which includes a one-time scholarship to any Kentucky Southern Association of Colleges and Schools (SACS)-accredited college/ university the fall immediately after graduation Not eligible
+Eligible students will earn KEES money only for the years enrolled in high school (if meeting the annual 2.5 GPA and credit-hour requirements).
+Early Graduation Certificate (EGC) Eligible for the EGC, which includes a one-time scholarship to any Kentucky Southern Association of Colleges and Schools (SACS)-accredited college/university the fall immediately after graduation Not eligible